Amenability and Uniqueness for Groupoids Associated with Inverse Semigroups: Embeddings and Uniqueness

 extends to a homomorphism $\iota : C^*(\K) \to C^*(G)$, which is injective provided $\K$ has weak containment (in particular, if $\K$ is amenable).
 If $\K$ is normal, then $\iota$ descends to an injective homomorphism $\iota_r : C_r^*(\K) \to C_r^*(G)$. \end{thm}

+If $S$ is an inverse semigroup that is not cryptic, then $\G(Z)$ is an example of an open, wide, and normal subgroupoid of $\G(S)$ for which the containment $\G(Z) \subseteq \iso(G)^\circ$ may be proper.
 Notice that we have relaxed the requirement that $\K$ be amenable to guarantee injectivity of $\iota$.
 In light of Willett's \cite{willett} example of a non-amenable groupoid that nevertheless has weak containment, this seems like a useful distinction to make.

 \begin{cor} Let $S$ be an inverse semigroup with centralizer $Z$.
 Then there is a natural embedding $C_r^*(\G(Z)) \hookrightarrow C_r^*(\G(S))$. \end{cor} \begin{proof} Clearly $\G(Z)$ is a wide subgroupoid of $\G(S)$, and we have already shown that it is open.
 Therefore, we just need to check that $\G(Z)$ is a normal subgroupoid of $\G(S)$.
 This follows from the fact that $Z$ is normal in $S$: if $z \in Z$, $s \in S$, and $F \in \fE$, we have